MUN-COMP3100/project-abhinavsalganiateam/FeatureDescriptions.md

 The feature is fully implemented and working.
 Users can be created, retrieved, updated, and deleted from the database using the UserBusiness module.
 User input is validated using the validate-fields module before being added to the database.

+### Testing:

+The feature has been tested using Mocha testing framework run npm test to run the tests.

 ## 4. _Name of the feature: User reviews management_

 Description: This feature provides functionality to manage user reviews in the application.
 It provides methods to add a new review, update an existing review, get all reviews, get reviews by movie, and get reviews by user.